V-Squared/V-Squared.github.io/products/vistand/features.md

     <strong>Power Adapter</strong> Some Mini Computers (like this Alienware Alpha) and all Notebooks come with a power adapter.
 You already know the refrain: Tie it up to ViStand!
   </v2-switch-text>
   <v2-switch-text>
     <strong>Back Panel with Mounting Hole Grid</strong> This may strike you as a case of the computer looking much better in the brochure than in flesh and blood on your desk.
 We guarantee that yours will actually look as slick.
 The key component is the one you cannot see: the back panel with mounting hole grid, to which you strap all your cables and adapters with releasable cable ties.
-You can see the panel here → <a href="#vistand-naked">ViStand Naked</a>.
+You can see the panel here → <a href="#the-vistand-design">The ViStand Design</a>.
   </v2-switch-text>
 </div>
 </v2-switcher>